ccbogel/QualCoder/README.md

 ### Debian/Ubuntu Linux

-There is an executable file (double-click to run) for Ubuntu 22 in the 3.5 release.
+There is an executable file (double-click to run) for Ubuntu in the release.
 Alternatively, install from source code below.
-It is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
+When running fro source code, it is best to run QualCoder inside a Python virtual environment so that the system-installed python modules do not clash and cause problems.
 If you are using the alternative Ubuntu Desktop manager **Xfce** you may need to run this: `sudo apt install libxcb-cursor0`

 1. Recommend that you install vlc (download from site) or: